soluml/at-rule-packer/README.md

 ### Native CSS Nesting

 Since the initial release of this tool, the Web Platform has introduced native [CSS Nesting](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_nesting).
-This plugin does not identify duplicate at-rules within nested rules.
+This plugin does not identify duplicated at-rules within nested rules.

 ## LICENSE